…a passionate and involved player […] who is so adept at painting tonal pictures.

 Alexandria Le is a concert pianist and artistic leader hailed as a “hypertalented pianist whose greatest asset is her power to communicate” (Boston Musical Intelligencer).
 Her performances have graced the world’s most prestigious stages—from Carnegie Hall in New York to Salle Cortot in Paris—as well as more intimate settings such as the French Embassy in New York City and the Parrish Art Museum in the Hamptons.

 She is the winner of over twenty first-prize music awards and a laureate of the prestigious Pro Musicis International Award.
-Known for her versatility and expressive range, Alexandria moves seamlessly between roles as soloist, collaborative pianist, and orchestral pianist.
-Whether performing Liszt’s fiery Totentanz concerto, performing Copland’s Appalachian Spring as orchestral pianist, or collaborating in chamber works ranging from intimate duo sonatas to expansive nonets, her artistry bridges virtuosity with communicative power—“a pianist who is so adept at painting tonal pictures” (New York Classical Review).
+Known for her versatility and expressive range, Alexandria pivots seamlessly between roles as soloist, collaborative pianist, and orchestral pianist.
+Whether performing Liszt’s fiery Totentanz concerto, collaborating in chamber works ranging from intimate duo sonatas to expansive nonets, or performing Copland’s Appalachian Spring as orchestral pianist, her artistry bridges virtuosity with communicative power—“a pianist who is so adept at painting tonal pictures” (New York Classical Review).

 From 2012 to 2014, Alexandria was a fellow of Ensemble Connect, the fellowship program of Carnegie Hall, the Juilliard School, and Carnegie Hall’s Weill Institute of Music.
-She has served as piano staff through multiple residencies and summer programs at The Banff Centre—tucked in the heart of the Canadian Rockies—and is currently returning faculty at the PRISMA Festival along British Columbia’s Sunshine Coast.
-Her multiple recordings with flutist Suzanne Snizek appear on Centaur Records, with their latest album released in April 2024 and available on YouTube, Spotify, and Apple Music.
-Their next album, due out in Fall 2025, will feature both solo piano and chamber repertoire.
-Alexandria is deeply honored that selections from these recordings will appear in Canada’s upcoming federally-sponsored documentaries on the Holocaust and other global human rights atrocities.
+She has served as piano staff through multiple residencies and summer programs at The Banff Centre—tucked in the heart of the Canadian Rockies—and is currently returning artist-faculty at the PRISMA Festival along British Columbia’s Sunshine Coast.
+Her multiple recordings appearing with flutist Suzanne Snizek appear on Centaur Records, with two albums released in the past two years (Renewed Voices and Music of Resilience) available on all streaming platforms.
+Alexandria is deeply honored that selections from these recordings will appear in Canada’s upcoming federally-sponsored documentaries on the Holocaust and other global humanitarian themes.

-Founder and Executive Artistic Director, Notes with a Purpose — A nonprofit organization recognized for its community-centered programming that brings music to underserved audiences throughout Las Vegas (including serving 12,500 students across 52 elementary schools).
-They are a partner of Carnegie Hall in their Lullaby Project.
+• Founder, President & Artistic Director, Notes with a Purpose — A nonprofit organization recognized for its community-centered programming that connects transformative musical experiences to underserved audiences throughout Las Vegas (including serving 12,500 students across 52 elementary schools).
+They are a partner of Carnegie Hall in their flagship program, the Lullaby Project.

 She currently resides in her hometown of Las Vegas with her partner, Leland Kantas, and their German Shepherd, Koda.